-Also witness evidences are admissible, but with some specific limitations.
-Witness evidences are generally inadmissible in relation to contracts).
-They are admissible, with specific limitations, in relation to agreements aimed at amending or contrary to a document.
+In addition, witness evidence is admissible but with some specific limitations.
+It is generally inadmissible in relation to contracts, and it is admissible, with specific limitations, in relation to agreements aimed at amending or contrary to a document.

 Legal privilege protection